ngdonna2020/glu/README.md

 ## Overview
-The paper *GLU Variants Improve Transformer* by Noam Shazeer addresses a key challenge in transformer models: improving the quality of the feed-forward layers.
+The paper *GLU Variants Improve Transformer* addresses a key challenge in transformer models: improving the quality of the feed-forward layers.
 Traditionally, transformers have used ReLU (Rectified Linear Unit) or GELU (Gaussian Error Linear Unit) activations in their feed-forward sublayers.
 This paper explores variations of the Gated Linear Unit (GLU) as alternatives to these activations to enhance performance.

 ## Problem
 Transformers often rely on ReLU or GELU activations in their feed-forward networks (FFNs).
 However, GLU (introduced in 2016), defined as the component-wise product of two linear transformations of the input (one of which is sigmoid-activated), offers a viable alternative.
 This paper proposes and tests several GLU variants to determine if they can improve upon the traditional ReLU or GELU activations.